-CBID Boundaries, Zones of Service and Assessment Rates
+The Alameda CBID Boundaries, Zones of Service and Assessment Rates

-The map (Attachment B - The Alameda CBID Boundary Map) outlining the proposed CBID area and zones of benefit is included in The Alameda CBID Management District Plan and Engineer's Report.
-The Alameda CBID will include parcels fronting The Alameda from the intersection of The Alameda and Stockton Avenue until Schiele Avenue.
-On the south side of The Alameda, the boundaries proceed south at the intersection with Race Street until W. San Fernando Street, and at the intersection with Bush Street until Laurel Grove Lane.
-On the north side of The Alameda, the boundaries proceed north at the intersection of Stockton Avenue until W. Julian Street and include parcels between W. Julian Street and The Alameda.
-The Alameda CBID area contains 448 parcels, four of which are owned by the City of San José.
+Attachment B boundary map outlines the proposed CBID area and zones of benefit.
+The CBID will include parcels fronting The Alameda from the intersection of The Alameda and Stockton Avenue to Schiele Avenue.
+On the south side of The Alameda, the boundaries proceed south at the intersection with Race Street to W San Fernando Street, and at the intersection with Bush Street to Laurel Grove Lane.
+On the north side of The Alameda, the boundaries proceed north at the intersection of Stockton Avenue to West Julian Street and include parcels between West Julian Street and The Alameda.
+The Alameda CBID area contains 448 parcels, three of which are owned by the City of San José and one property owned by the Successor Agency to the Redevelopment Agency.